dnascorpionofficial/Adblock/README.md

 # Adblock
-Added some ads host whatever i found when using.
+Added some ads host i found when using some apps